 Although queso de coco actually means "coconut cheese", it is actually a sort of coconut custard (like a light, slippery pudding or flan).
 I think people just call it "queso" (cheese) because of its consistency.
 You'll need the following ingredients:

 1/2 pound of sugar

-* You can usually purchase canned coconut cream (there are links to some below if you can't find any locally).
+* You can usually purchase canned coconut cream.
 Sometimes it comes in jars as a paste.
 You can substitute coconut cream with coconut milk, but it won't be as creamy.
 If you do this, consider 3/4 glass coconut cream and 1/4 glass evaporated milk to give it the creamy texture that is the objective of this recipe.

-In a pot boil the milk, coconut milk and sugar for 5 minutes.
+In a pot boil the milk, coconut cream and sugar for 5 minutes.
 Dilute the cornstarch in a little water and add to the pot, stirring constantly for an additional 5 minutes.